jpastuszek/asn-db/README.md

-Rust library that allows to look up ASN information by IP address containing:
+This Rust library can be used to look up IP address for matching ASN record that contains:
-* network base IP address and mask (u32 number in host byte order and number of bits of netmask or `ipnet::Ipv4Net` value),
+* network base IP address and mask (e.g. `ipnet::Ipv4Net` value like 1.1.1.0/24),
 * assigned AS number (e.g. 13335),
 * owner country code (e.g. "US"),
 * owner information (e.g. "CLOUDFLARENET - Cloudflare, Inc.").

-This crate requires data file `ip2asn-v4.tsv` from [IPtoASN](https://iptoasn.com/) and only supports IP v4 addresses.
+This crate requires data file `ip2asn-v4.tsv` from [IPtoASN](https://iptoasn.com/) and only supports IP v4 addresses (PR for v6 is welcome).

 # Example
 Load database from `ip2asn-v4.tsv` file and look up `1.1.1.1` IP address.

 ```rust